-Power surges in an industrial or manufacturing environment can be potentially catastrophic, damaging infrastructure and machinery, adversely impacting production lines and creating the potential for worker safety incidents.
+Power surges in industrial and manufacturing environments can be catastrophic, damaging infrastructure and machinery, adversely impacting production lines and creating the potential for worker safety incidents.
 Electrical engineers and consultants estimate that these industrial losses can run into billions of dollars each from power quality issues that result in OSHA claims, fires, production disruptions, data loss and downtime.